 People ask 'how much extra power will I get?' but every bike is different, depending on what mods you already have, and also depending on the condition of your engine.
 Two identical looking bikes will often put out very different power, as they will have been run in differently, ridden differently, and the tolerances that a factory uses when building an engine aren't small enough to make every engine identical, so even two brand new bikes can put out different power.
 As a rough guide, we achieve about 4 - 8 bhp more for a 600cc sportsbike, 5 - 9 more for a 750, and 6 - 12 more for a 1000cc, but we've had bikes give much better results than this, as well as those that have given worse, so we don't quote exact figures, we just promise that we'll do what is needed to make the bike much better than it currently is, and we get great results.

-Don't take our word for it, here is what our customer Matt Marston had to say:
+Don't take our word for it, here is what one of our customers had to say:

 "THEY HAVE WORKED THEIR MAGIC ON MY ECU.
 I WENT FOR THE FULL CUSTOM RE-MAP.
 AFTER THE 2ND DYNO SESSION, I HAVE GAINS OF 8 BHP AT THE REAR WHEEL, THIS IS ON A BOG STANDARD ZX6R 2008 MODEL.
 AFTER A LONG RIDE HOME, YOU CAN FEEL THE DIFFERENCE AND HEAR IT, IT'S MORE LIKE A 750 NOW! "